-If you are following Creole tradition, then have mixed baby field greens and a selection of simple vinaigrette dressings on hand for the salad course.
+Always after the starters, though in France itself, the salad would be served later and most often not at Reveillon, only in the States would be it be served so early in the meal.
+If you are following Creole tradition, then have mixed baby field greens and a selection of simple vinaigrette dressing like blood orange vinaigrette on hand for the salad course.
 To really enhance the salad, add Andouille sausage to a salad or make something special your guests couldn’t possibly find bottled in a store.

 Oysters are a huge hit at a Reveillon celebration, creole or not.
-Make a rich, creamy soup out of the tiniest of these mollusks and you’ll be a hit, too.
+Make a rich, creamy oyster soup out of the tiniest of these mollusks and you’ll be a hit, too.
 Add a brothy garlic soup with substantial, toasted slices of baguette for those that don’t favor seafood.
 Serve pomegranate cranberry sorbet to clear the palate after the soup course.

-Entrée with Side Dishes:
+Entrée With Side Dishes